A great job aid is invaluable for guiding employees in their day-to-day tasks.

 The below software quick user guide has a simple grey background and consistently uses the same, simple font.

 Creating a job aid with Venngage

 Venngage is a simple but powerful design platform to make infographics and other visuals for business.

-As you’ve seen, we have specific job aid templates for you to customize in our simple online editor and then download to to your computer.
-You can also start from a blank canvas.
+As you’ve seen, we have specific job aid templates for you to customize in our simple online editor and then download to your computer.
+You can also start with a blank canvas.

 1. Pick a job aid template

 Templates help with design inspiration.
 Whether you choose to stick with the layout or radically change them is up to you!